gckang/HoosWhoPoop/README.md

 Access the page from http://localhost/hooswhopoop/login.html

-All the passwords stored in the database are encrypted, but the pattern is pass<USERNAME>!
+All the passwords stored in the database are encrypted, but the pattern is passUSERNAME!